archlinux/infrastructure/docs/github-mirror.md

 Your push mirror should now work.

-Finally, in the GitHub description of the mirrored project, append " (read-only mirror)" so that people know it's a mirror. :)
+Finally, in the GitHub description of the mirrored project, append " (read-only mirror)" so that people know it's a mirror.
+Also, in the website field put the full URL to the upstream repo on our GitLab.